Living with advanced pancreatic cancer

 If you would like to talk to someone outside your own friends and family, look in our help and support section.
 There are counselling organisations and organisations that can provide information about cancer and treatment.
 There are also cancer support groups where you can talk to other people who have cancer and may have had similar experiences.

-A diagnosis of advanced cancer means you will have all sorts of questions going around in your head that are not only difficult to answer, they are difficult to ask.
+A diagnosis of advanced cancer is likely to mean you have all sorts of questions that you may find difficult to ask.
 We have tried to answer some of those questions here.
-But there are more questions you can think of than we would ever be able to answer.
-Write your questions down and talk to your doctor or nurse.
+But there may be many more questions you can think of.
+It can help to write your questions down and talk to your doctor or nurse.
 Or contact our cancer information nurses and talk your questions and worries through with them.

-It is very common in any family for some people to want to ask difficult questions and some not.
-Try to respect this and give each other the space to ask as much as you want to.
-This may mean giving your doctor permission to talk to your next of kin alone.
-Or, if you are a relative, giving the patient time to talk to the doctor by themselves.
+It is common in any family for some people to want to ask difficult questions and some not.
+It can help to give each other the space to ask any questions.
+This may mean giving your doctor permission to talk to your family members on their own.
+Or, if you are a relative, giving the person with cancer time to talk to the doctor by themselves.

 Below, you will find some answers to the questions